StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 1. Download the manual installation zip file and extract it.
 This is included in the AWS StackPack and can be accessed at the link provided in StackState after you install the AWS StackPack.

-2. Make sure the AWS CLI is logged in with the proper account and has the default region set to the region that should be monitored by StackState.
+2. Make sure the AWS CLI is configured with the proper account and has the default region set to the region that should be monitored by StackState.
     - For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).

 3. From the command line, run the below command to deprovision all resources related to the StackPack instance: